 The material of the school should be something that is not routinely taught in most department -- for example, a school on Rudin Chapters 1-5 would not be appropriate.
 It should be an accessible topic that will attract a sufficiently large audience with reasonable level of preparation.

-Proposals must be submitted by March 1st, October 1st or December 1st.
+Proposals must be submitted by September 1st (one annual deadline).
 All proposals will be considered by the Institute’s Scientific Advisory Committee.

 A list of organizers, lecturers and teaching assistants, including affiliations

-In our experience, when there are female mathematicians within the group of lecturers and teaching assistants, it generates and encourages a diverse group of participants.
+In our experience, when there is diversity within the group of lecturers and teaching assistants, it generates a diverse group of participants.
 This phenomenon is consistent with a large study conducted a few years ago by the American Mathematical Society.
-MSRI is dedicated to the training of the next generation of researchers and to fulfill this mission it is important that our summer schools be inclusive of women and minorities.
-For this reason, we expect that at least one lecturer and one teaching assistant be female or member of an underrepresented group.
+SLMath is dedicated to the training of the next generation of researchers and to fulfill this mission it is important that our summer schools be inclusive of women and minorities.
+For this reason, we expect that at least one lecturer and one teaching assistant be a woman or member of an underrepresented group.

 A Scientific Description

 Describe the mathematical topics you plan to cover during the two-week long school.
 Include the goals of the school, as well as what the students are expected to take away from attending.
-One to three pages should suffice.
-If the proposal is for a school that is associated with an upcoming research program at MSRI, please describe how the topics covered will relate to the upcoming program.
+Two to three pages should suffice.
+If the proposal is for a school that is associated with an upcoming research program at SLMath, please describe how the topics covered will relate to the upcoming program.
+A syllabus with a two-week schedule should be included.
 Carefully describe the sessions that will be run by the assistants, including how the students will be actively involved.

 A Statement about Accommodating a Range of Students